11 Kinky Sex Movies That Will Shock You

 Elderly men sound asleep next to a young beauty

-It is a story about the eternal attraction of youth and the alienation of women from their sexuality.
+It is a kinky story about the eternal attraction of youth and the alienation of women from their sexuality.
 A young girl is in search of quick and good money: and surely, one of the offers leads her to sex work.
 The heroine agrees to work at a closed country club where she is going to be voluntarily sedated and sleep naked while male customers lie next to her.
-The club members can do almost anything they want with the sleeping beauty, only penetration and violence are off limits.
+The club members can do almost any kinky stuff they want with the sleeping beauty, only penetration and violence are off limits.

 The modern fairytale of the sleeping beauty dissects the objectification of women: behind the walls of a closed club, no one cares about the main character’s wellbeing, only her looks, and youth becomes a valuable currency for those who have no money.
 Where is the line between having sex with an unconscious person and necrophilia?
 Director Julia Lee tries to figure out the difference between the real estate of sleep and death through the story of a girl who resembles a statue.